Updates for 2023 to our ongoing commitment

 We will support scholarship programs as well as furthering education opportunities and initiatives that eliminate barriers to participation in the outdoors.
 These initiatives will include the support of existing—and creation of new—events that promote diversity in the outdoor space.

-• Conducted two BIPOC-focused Single Pitch Instructor (SPI) courses in 2021 for 20 people (10 per course).
+• Conducted one BIPOC-focused Single Pitch Instructor (SPI) course in 2023 for 6 participants.

 SUPPORT AND COMMUNITY INTEGRATION